International Studies Minor

 Beyond the Classroom

 In conjunction with the Walker Institute, we encourage you to take part in internship opportunities.
-Past students have interned with local aid agencies, the Department of State in Washington, D.C., and have travelled abroad to intern in areas such as Geneva, Switzerland and Kigali, Rwanda.
+Past students have interned with local aid agencies, the Department of State in Washington, D.C., the United Nations Permanent Missions, and have traveled abroad to intern in areas such as Geneva, Switzerland, India, and Kigali, Rwanda.

 In the Field